build-on-aws/content/tutorials/application-integration-patterns/request-response-with-api-gateway/index.md

 ### 2.3 Inspect the deployed API

-Open the [API Gateway](console.aws.amazon.com/apigateway/main/apis) in in the AWS Management Console and look at the list of APIs.
+Open the [API Gateway Dashboard](console.aws.amazon.com/apigateway/main/apis?sc_channel=el&sc_campaign=tutorial&sc_content=requestresponsewithapigateway&sc_geo=mult&sc_country=mult&sc_outcome=acq) in in the AWS Management Console and look at the list of APIs.
 If you can't find your resources, make sure you are in the correct region again.

 ![Screenshot of the list of APIs, including the Simple API](images/screen-simple-api.png)